seanconlon29/Tap-into-Your-Tastes/README.md

     </p>
 </figure>

-The content-based model was created using the alcohol by volume or ABV of beer.
-As you can see the ABV of each beer directly correlates with their beer type.
-These will not be as accurate as there are over 100 different types of beer within the world.
+The alcohol by volume (ABV) of beer was utilized to develop the content-based model, and it is evident that the ABV of each beer is strongly associated with its beer style.
+However, due to the vast variety of over 100 different beer types worldwide, the accuracy of the model may be limited.

 <br>